 Content

-To qualify for permanent residency (Permanent Residency) in Spain, a foreign national must first immigrate to the country and reside there continuously and legally for at least five years with a long-term visa and/or residence permit.
-This preliminary residency requirement may be waived for certain categories of applicants, such as individuals with ethnic ties to the local population or those who have made notable contributions to the state.
-Standard permanent residence in the Kingdom of Spain is available to foreigners who have no criminal record and do not pose a threat to public or national security.
+To qualify for permanent residence in Spain, a foreign national must first immigrate to the country and reside there continuously and legally for at least five years with a long-term visa and/or legal status.
+This requirement may be waived for certain categories of applicants, such as individuals with ethnic ties to the local population or those who have made notable contributions to the state.
+Long-term resident status in the Kingdom of Spain is available to foreigners who have no criminal record and do not pose a threat to public or national security.

-The fastest and most straightforward route to Spanish permanent residency is by obtaining a passport from another EU country through a simplified procedure.
+One of the fastest and most straightforward ways to gain the right to live in Spain without immigration restrictions is by obtaining citizenship of another EU country through a simplified procedure.
 Citizens of the European Union may reside in Spain without any time limits or additional conditions.

 What Is Spanish Permanent Residency and How Does It Differ from a Temporary Residence Permit?

-A permanent resident of Spain enjoys nearly all the rights granted to Spanish citizens, except for voting or standing in elections and holding certain positions in the public sector.
-After five years of holding Permanent Residency status, the resident becomes eligible to apply for Spanish citizenship through standard naturalization procedures, provided all other legal requirements are met.
-Upon acquiring Spanish citizenship, the individual automatically becomes a citizen of the European Union.
+Individuals holding this status enjoy nearly all the rights available to Spanish citizens, except the right to vote, stand for election, or occupy certain public-sector positions.
+After five years, they may become eligible to apply for Spanish citizenship through the standard naturalization procedure, provided all other legal requirements are met.
+Successful applicants automatically become citizens of the European Union.

 Benefits of Spanish Permanent Residency